Awaab's Law and Private Landlords: What You Need to Know in 2026

 The practical case for private landlords adopting Awaab's Law-style processes now — before they are legally required to — is straightforward.
 The obligations are coming.
 Properties that already have documented inspection processes, response timelines, and evidence logs will be far better positioned when the legislation arrives.

 Beyond future-proofing, there is a defensive argument.
-If a tenant brings a Homes Act or section 11 claim today, the landlord who can demonstrate they responded within 10 days with a written action plan and completed works within 12 weeks is in a materially stronger position than one who cannot.
+If a tenant brings a Homes Act or section 11 claim today, the landlord who can demonstrate they investigated within 10 days, provided a written summary within 3 working days of the investigation, made the property safe within 5 working days, and addressed any further preventative works promptly is in a materially stronger position than one who cannot.
 Good compliance records are a defence, not just a regulatory obligation.

 Key practical steps for private landlords: